sun-jiao/flut-renamer/packaging/README.md

 Flutter libraries but does not bundle all system libraries.
 Flatpak uses the GNOME 50 runtime and grants host filesystem access for batch renaming and drag and drop.
 Nix packages patch the native binaries against Nixpkgs dependencies;
 CI builds each architecture with Nixpkgs 26.05 before upload.
+The Nix package includes headless OpenJDK 17 to resolve the bundled `libdartjni.so` dependency on `libjvm.so`; autoPatchelf searches OpenJDK's `lib/server` directory explicitly.

 `SHA256SUMS` covers every other release asset.
 Manager manifests are generated from the actual DMG/EXE hashes and the workflow repository, so forks get their